MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-user-source-and-target.md

 1. **Confirm that the BAPIs needed for provisioning are published.** Expose the necessary APIs in SAP ECC NetWeaver 7.51 to create, update, and delete users.
 The [Connectors for Microsoft Identity Manager 2016](https://www.microsoft.com/download/details.aspx?id=51495) file named `Deploying SAP NetWeaver AS ABAP 7.pdf` walks through how you can expose the necessary APIs.

-1. **Record the schema available for the existing SAP users.** Perhaps you have existing users in SAP ECC that correspond to the workers in your authoritative system-of-record source.
+1. **Record the schema available for the existing SAP users.** Perhaps you have existing users in SAP ECC that correspond to the workers in your authoritative system of record source.
 But if those users weren't created by Microsoft Entra ID, you need to have a field populated on those users that can be used as the unique identifier for the worker.
 This field is required to be present with a unique value on each user that corresponds to a worker.
 Then Microsoft Entra provisioning can determine which users already exist for workers and avoid creating duplicate users.

    For example, you might be using the SAP BAPIs `BAPI_USER_GETLIST` and `BAPI_USER_GETDETAIL`.
 One of the fields returned by `BAPI_USER_GETDETAIL` should be chosen as the unique identifier to correlate to the source.
 If you don't have a field that corresponds to a unique identifier from the source, you might need to use a different unique identifier.
 For example, you might need to use the SAP field `address.e_mail` if its values are unique on each SAP user and also present on the Microsoft Entra ID users.